 Regardless of price, which VPN service offers the better value?
 We’ll take ExpressVPN here any day of the week.

 Value winner: ExpressVPN

 Conclusion: ExpressVPN wins in 2022

 By this point, we’re sure the winner of this battle between TunnelBear and ExpressVPN is no surprise.
 So let’s do a quick summary of our eight test categories and call it a day:

 - Speed tests: ExpressVPN

 - Encryption, VPN protocols, and security: ExpressVPN

 Given what we uncovered in our testing, we advise you to avoid TunnelBear altogether.

 ExpressVPN is a far better product and is one of our top-rated VPNs.
 Even better, you can get a nice discount on an ExpressVPN subscription if you use the coupon below.

-And if you have used either ExpressVPN or TunnelBear, feel free to share your honest review below in the comments.
+If you have used either ExpressVPN or TunnelBear, feel free to share your honest review below in the comments.